Child Support In South Carolina

 Free Consultation About Child Support In South Carolina

-Clients in the Spartanburg, Greenville, and Anderson, South Carolina areas should call us today for a free child support case evaluation from our qualified family law attorney.
+Clients in the Spartanburg, Greenville, and Anderson, South Carolina areas should call us today for a child support case evaluation from our qualified family law attorney.
 We will discuss your concerns and questions about the South Carolina Child Support Guidelines and we always work in strict confidentiality with our Family Law clients.

 What You Should Know About Child Support Laws And South Carolina Child Support Guidelines

 The amount of child support to be paid is based upon the South Carolina Child Support Guidelines which consider the gross income or earning capacity of each parent and other expenses for the children like medical insurance premiums and work-related daycare expenses.
 Usually, the living expenses of each parent like rent/mortgage and utilities are not used to calculate child support within in the Guidelines.
 There are, however, many cases where the child support order deviates from these Guidelines and our experienced child support attorney can help you navigate the system, whether you are paying or receiving child support payments.

 Mandatory retirement deductions

 The existence of other children in the home from a previous relationship

 Income addition or deductions due to child support or alimony orders from a previous relationship